smarie/python-pytest-cases/docs/usage/advanced.md

 ### 1- If steps can run with the same data

-If all of the test steps require the same data to execute, it is very easy:
+If all of the test steps require the same data to execute, it is straightforward, both in parametrizer mode (shown below) or in the new pytest steps generator mode (not shown):

 ```python